 Growing up with a family full of designers and makers, creative director Ayten Roberts knew the importance of well-made pieces – and never comprising by using inferior fabrics.
 Upon graduating from Central Saint Martin’s in 2004, Ayten was disheartened to find the closure of many of the UK based manufactures and design houses.
 All design jobs had moved to Europe while the London factories she knew as a child had all closed as designers now searched for a cheaper alternative overseas.

 With the help of the Prince’s Trust, Ayten launched the lingerie label with a firm commitment to supporting other UK businesses and highlighting the traditional skills which the UK was once celebrated for.
-To this day Ayten Gasson continues to utilise and support the UK fashion industry by producing every item, from garters to teddies, in small production units in London, Brighton, Nottingham and Wales.
+To this day Ayten Gasson continues to utilise and support the UK fashion industry by producing every item, from garters to teddies, in either small production units in Nottingham and Wales, or in her own Brighton based studio.

 Vintage lace trims from the old lace mills in Nottingham have been sourced to highlight the incredible skills which the area was once famous for.
 And new English lace is sourced from companies based in the UK to support the few people still manufacturing.
 Lace is also sourced from UK lace mills that are still able to produce their designs in the UK, such as Cluny lace, who designed and made the lace used in Kate Middleton's wedding dress in 2011.